 EDI for Retail Just Makes Sense

-A point of sale system with EDI capability will save you money by reducing the number of steps, the time, and the number of people involved in the ordering process.
+A point of sale system with EDI capability will save you money by reducing the number of steps, the time, and the amount of people involved in the ordering process.
 EDI reduces human error to improve accuracy and efficiency.
 The time it takes to receive a shipment of merchandise is shortened by eliminating most of the paperwork and by updating stock totals automatically.
-To keep you on the right track, your supplier can update purchase prices in your point of sale system, allowing you to maintain your margins and remain profitable while saving you even more time, effort, and money.
+To keep you on the right track, your supplier can update purchase prices in your point of sale system, allowing you to maintain your margins and remain profitable while saving you even more time, effort and money.